State Research Bureau (organisation): History

 Despite its poor reputation, the SRB occasionally succeeded in uncovering plots aimed at deposing Amin.
 In 1977, it discovered that Ugandan exiles in Kenya were planning to invade Uganda.
-The SRB consequently forewarned the President, and the Uganda Army successfully repelled the invasion.
-Over time, the SRB further devolved; by late 1978, agents had formed criminal gangs which fought each other, and in one case SRB members robbed a bank in Kampala.
+The SRB forewarned the President, and the Uganda Army successfully repelled the invasion.
+Over time, the SRB further devolved.
+By late 1978, agents had formed criminal gangs which fought each other, and in one case SRB members robbed a bank in Kampala.

 The SRB also became less successful in eliminating suspected anti-Amin figures: Following the purge of Mustafa Adrisi in April 1978, SRB agents and Ugandan marines tried to massacre members of the Chui Battalion due to their suspected support for a pro-Adrisi coup, only to be gunned down by the soldiers.
-An attempt to arrest former minister Moses Ali around October of that year ended in the death of 10 agents following a shootout with his personal guards.
-By 1979 the bureau employed about 3,000 men and women as agents, many of them Nubians.
-Most of them fled Kampala when the city fell to Tanzanian and Ugandan rebel forces in April 1979.
-Shortly before they left, several agents tossed grenades into the holding cells of the SRB headquarters, killing about 100 detainees.
+In October 1978, an attempt to arrest former minister Moses Ali ended in the death of 10 agents, following a shootout with his personal guards.

+In the 1979 Uganda–Tanzania War, the SRB unsuccessfully attempted to stem the spread of civil unrest and guerrilla attacks against Amin's government.
+The agency also experienced more internal disputes, as members refused to join the fighting at the frontlines and were subsequently arrested by their colleagues.
+In April 1979, most SRB agents fled Kampala when the city fell to Tanzanian and Ugandan rebel forces.
+Amid the confusion, several prisoners managed to escape from less secure cells in the SRB headquarters.
+Shortly before the last agents left, they tossed grenades into the holding cells of the SRB headquarters, killing about 100 detainees.
 The Tanzanians freed 13 survivors.
+The new Ugandan government disbanded the SRB.

+A few journalists visited SRB headquarters after the fall of Amin's regime.
+They discovered that few documents had been destroyed, removed or secured at the site, with much lying scattered around.
+The documents included extensive evidence of torture and murder committed by SRB agents.
+War correspondent Al J Venter stated that he was horrified by what he saw in the headquarters, writing "In 20 years of covering the African military beat, I have seen nothing like it.
+Not even in Biafra".

 Legacy

+SRB agents were hunted after the downfall of Amin, with many being extrajudicially killed by civilian mobs.
 As a result of the Rwandan members of the SRB, Rwandans gained a reputation of being violent and ruthless in Uganda.
 After Amin's overthrow, this reputation was used to justify anti-Rwandan violence and suppression in the following years.